cepoumian/personal-blog/src/content/posts/femr-and-portfolio.md

 ### New goal and challenges

-My goal for 2025 was simple: create a solid portfolio, trying to work on personal projects daily, even if there’s a lot of work.
+My goal for 2025 was simple: create a solid portfolio, trying to work on personal projects daily, even if there’re things from work I could be doing.

+A big mistake I made during my first years working in enterprise applications is devoting personal time to work stuff.

+I honestly believed that the extra effort would be appreciated and/or rewarded.
+Although, to a certain extent, in some cases it did, honestly, not to an extent that justified all the hours I took from my spare time which could have been used to work on personal projects.

-Cool… the goal was set, but where was I going to get projects from?
+Having realized the error of my ways, I decided to devote all my active spare time to personal projects that could be part of a portfolio.
+The only issue now was… where was I going to get projects from?

-Even though I may squeeze a few hours here and there to work on personal projects, I definitely don’t have the time for either of these alternatives:
+Even though I may squeeze a few hours here and there to work on these projects, I definitely don’t have the time for either of these alternatives:

 a) Setup a freelance operation again;

-b) Come up with the ideas and make the designs myself.
+b) Come up with all the ideas and designs myself.

 As a designer, I plan to create a few custom projects to fully showcase my skills.
-However, I don't have time to handle concept and design for every portfolio piece.
+However, I just don't have time to handle the design for every portfolio piece.

+I thought of strategies like cloning apps and websites, but I really don’t like the idea of having clones as part of my portfolio… I needed something else.
+Thanks to a recommendation made by [Kevin Powell](https://courses.kevinpowell.co/) (who is great CSS instructor) in one of his tutorials, I found [Frontend Mentor](https://www.frontendmentor.io/).

 ### Enter Frontend Mentor